History of the United Arab Emirates: Hafit period

-Bronze Age: Umm Al Nar and Wadi Suq cultures
+Bronze Age

-Umm Al Nar (also known as Umm an-Nar) was a Bronze Age culture loosely defined by archaeologists as from around 2600 to 2000 BCE in the area of the present-day UAE and Oman.
-The etymology derives from the island of the same name, which is adjacent to Abu Dhabi.
-The key site is well-protected and its location, between a refinery and a sensitive military area, have restricted public access.
+Umm Al Nar (also known as Umm an-Nar) was a Bronze Age culture defined by archaeologists as spanning 2600 to 2000 BCE in the area of the present-day UAE and Oman.
+The etymology derives from the island of the same name, the first 'find site' of burials from this period, which is adjacent to the city of Abu Dhabi.
+The key site is well-protected and its location, today between a refinery and a sensitive military area, is restricted from public access.

-A characteristic element of the Umm Al Nar culture is circular tombs, typically with well-fitted stones in the outer wall and multiple human remains within.
-The Umm Al Nar culture covers six centuries (2600-2000 BCE), with further evidence of trade with the Sumerian and Akkadian kingdoms and the Indus Valley.
-The increasing sophistication of the Umm Al Nar people included the domestication of animals.
+A characteristic element of the Umm Al Nar culture is circular tombs, typically with well-fitted ashlar stones in the outer wall and multiple human remains within.
+The Umm Al Nar culture demonstrates evidence of continued trade links with the Sumerian and Akkadian kingdoms and the Indus Valley.
+The increasing sophistication of the Umm Al Nar people is demonstrated by a richer material culture and evidence of the domestication and husbandry of animals.

-It was followed by the Wadi Suq culture, which dominated the region from 2000 to 1300 BCE.
+Umm Al Nar was followed by a long 200-year transition to the Wadi Suq culture, which dominated the area from 2000 to 1300 BCE.
 Key archaeological sites, pointing to major trading cities extant during both periods, are located on the western and eastern coasts of the UAE and in Oman and include Dalma, Umm Al Nar, Sufouh, Ed Dur, Tell Abraq and Kalba.
 Burial sites at Shimal and Seih Al Harf in Ras Al Khaimah have evidence of transitional Umm Al Nar to Wadi Suq burials.

 Camels and other animals were domesticated during the Wadi Suq era (2000-1300 BCE), leading to increased inland settlement and the cultivation of diverse crops which included the date palm.
-Increasingly-sophisticated metallurgy, pottery and stone carving led to more sophisticated weaponry and other implements, providing evidence that trading links with the Indus Valley and Mesopotamia dwindled.
+Increasingly sophisticated metallurgy, pottery and stone carving led to the development of more effective weaponry and other implements, even as trading links with the Indus Valley and Mesopotamia dwindled and the Wadi Suq people focused increasingly inwards.